EndPointCorp/end-point-blog/2012/06/27/speeding-up-integration-tests-with_27.html.md

 For the unlogged table, the data is not written to the write-ahead log.
 All inserts, updates and deletes are much faster, however the table will be truncated at the server crash or unclean shutdown.
 Such table is not replicated to standby servers, which is obvious as there are replicated write-ahead logs.
 What is more important, the indexes created on unlogged tables are unlogged as well.

 All the things I describe here are for integrations tests.
-When database crashes, then all the tests should be restarted and should prepare the database before running, so I really don't care what happens with the data when something crashes.
+When database crashes, then all the tests should be restarted and should prepare the database before running, so I really don’t care what happens with the data when something crashes.

 The bad thing about unlogged tables is that you cannot change normal table to unlogged.
 There is nothing like: